DaveBackus/Data_Bootcamp_Book/pandas-clean.md

 We see that the first nine variables are descriptions:  country, country code, variable, variable code, variable description, units, and so on.
 The next three are the start of the data, which continues to 2015 and beyond.
 A close examination reveals some problems:

 * Missing values need to be identified.
-* Large numbers have commas in them that lead Python to label variables as objects.
+* Large numbers have commas in them that lead Pandas to give variables the dtype object.
 (This is true, but it takes some effort to find examples.)

 Both can be handled in the read statement by deleting the hash in the read statement, so that's what we'll do.
 But there's another one that's not so easy:

 * Variables run across rows, rather than down columns.
 We see this in the column labels:  '1980', '1981', etc.  (And yes, dates are treated as strings here.
 Try `weo['1980']`.)
 The plot method assumes observations run down columns, so we'll have to switch the rows and columns.

+## String methods

+Here the issue is that we tring data that we want to change in some way.

+startswith()
+extract()

 ## Selection